QuillDev/frc-programming-bible/README.md

 In my opinion the easiest way to learn programming is by doing, what have you always thought would be cool in programming?
 What sounds cool?
 What looks cool?
 Is it too difficult?
 This way of thinking will eventually drive you into a project, and participating in such projects will make you a batter overall programmer.
 ### But mysterious man of the past, I'm not creative.
 Well fear not, as a programmer creativity can come later.
 So for a start we'll be looking at javascript, and we'll later move into java for actual robot code.
 The reason we start in javascript is because it's easier to understand, easy to setup, and translates well into Java code.

->Q: What's a Javascript mysterious man?
+>Q: What's a Javascript mysterious man?<br>
->A: Javascript is a high level (easy to write) scripting language mainly used for web/server development.
+>A: Javascript is a high level (easy to write) scripting language mainly used for web/server development.<br>
->Q: What's a Java mysterious man?
+>Q: What's a Java mysterious man?<br>
->A: Javas is a high level object oriented (we put code into little boxes called objects that break up hard to understand things) programming language that is commonly used for desktop applications, and sometimes web apps.
+>A: Java is a high level object oriented (we put code into little boxes called objects that break up hard to understand things) programming language that is commonly used for desktop applications, and sometimes web apps.<br>
 ## Setup for noobs
-### Okay okay mysterious man, how do I get started
+### Okay okay mysterious man, how do I get started?
 Well for starting with javascript there's this cool thing called Node.JS and NPM.
 Node.js is a way to write javascript code on the desktop and it makes it more similar to Java.
 NPM is a way to download libraries (other peoples code that we can openly use to make our lives easier)
 #### NPM Download/Setup
 [Official Guide](https://docs.npmjs.com/downloading-and-installing-node-js-and-npm)
 [Node.JS/NPM Download ](https://nodejs.org/en/download/)
 #### Cool now you have NPM, let's get an IDE
-> Q: What's an IDE?
+> Q: What's an IDE?<br>
-> A: IDE stands for Integrated Development Environment, aka a nice place to write code
+> A: IDE stands for Integrated Development Environment, aka a nice place to write code<br>
 > Take this wiki page if you don't get it [Boom.](https://en.wikipedia.org/wiki/Integrated_development_environment)
 #### For our guide we'll be using VSCode for 2 reasons
 * A: I am already intimately familiar with it, and it's pretty nice